Xyrohh/website-docs/en/connection_guide.md

 ### How to connect to Kawata
 - Run the switcher **as administrator**
 - Click "Connect to Kawata".
-- Make sure that the switcher says **"You're connected to Kawata!"** (it should look like [this](https://i.imgur.com/0LotBDY.png)), if not, click **"Connect to Kawata"** to switch server.
+- Make sure that the switcher says **"You're connected to Kawata!"** (it should look like [this](https://i.imgur.com/0LotBDY.png)), if not, click **"Connect to Kawata"** to switch servers.
-- Open osu! and login with your Kawata account.
+- Open osu! and log in with your Kawata account.

 ### How to play on official osu! again
 - Make sure osu! is **closed**
 - Open the switcher and make sure it says **"You are playing on Bancho"** (it should look like [this](https://i.imgur.com/JwrBy8S.png)), if not, click **"Disconnect from Kawata"** to switch server.
-- Open osu! and login with your osu! account.
+- Open osu! and log in with your osu! account.
 _NOTE:_ If you want to connect to osu.ppy.sh and you still see Kawata's website even if the switcher is off, empty your browser cache.

 ### How to update osu!/switch release branch